Biopsy Tissue Samples for Research

 Needle biopsies are used to collect skin samples, or for any tissue that is easily accessible under the skin.
 The different types of needle biopsies include the following:

-- Core needle biopsies use medium-sized needle to extract a column of tissue, in the same way that core samples are taken from the earth.
+- First, core needle biopsies use a medium-sized needle to extract a column of tissue, in the same way that core samples are taken from the earth.

-- Fine needle biopsies use a thin needle that is attached to a syringe, allowing fluids and cells to be drawn out.
+- Second, fine needle biopsies use a thin needle that is attached to a syringe, allowing fluids and cells to be drawn out.

-- Image-guided biopsies are guided with imaging procedures such as X-ray or CT scans, so your doctor can access specific areas, such as the lung, liver, or other organs.
+- Third, image-guided biopsies guide imaging procedures such as X-ray or CT scans, so your doctor can access specific areas, such as the lung, liver, or other organs.

-- Vacuum-assisted biopsies use suction from a vacuum to collect cells.
+- Lastly, cacuum-assisted biopsies use suction from a vacuum to collect cells.

 Biopsy Risk

-Any medical procedure that involves breaking the skin carries the risk of infection or bleeding.
-However, as the incision is small, especially in needle biopsies, the risk is much lower.
+Furthermore, any medical procedure that involves breaking the skin carries the risk of infection or bleeding.
+Nevertheless, as the incision is small, especially in needle biopsies, the risk is much lower.

 Biopsy Preparation